-People who work in the field of addictions and substance abuse face unique challenges, both personal and professional.
+People who work in the addictions and substance abuse field face unique challenges, both personal and professional.
 They are expected to provide timely and effective services to clients in a demanding environment, where ongoing problems with staff recruitment, retention and burn-out are common.

 Workforce development is a CCSA priority

 CCSA in consultation with its National Advisory Group on Workforce Development (NAGWD) has produced an important series for the substance abuse field.